diodesign/diosix/docs/build.md

 These values are then passed directly to `zig build` as command-line options.
 By defining these dynamic environmental variables as explicit build options (using `-D` options), the build script (`build.zig`) can declare them as proper inputs to the build graph.
 This ensures that any change in the captured host environment correctly invalidates the build configuration's cache keys, resulting in fresh, deterministic, and accurate versioning without polluting the hermeticity of the build script.

-## Declarative Hardware Ports via YAML Configuration
+## Declarative hardware ports via YAML configuration

 To support a highly modular hardware architecture that allows different target boards (such as QEMU emulator models or physical SiFive silicon) to share common assembly routines without code duplication, symlink hacks, or complex code arrays, the build system employs a declarative YAML-based hardware configuration model.